gvwilson/thirdbit/src/fiction/madica/index.md

 frosted lights dangled in clusters from its ceiling like glowing white cherries.

 Madica gulped.
-There, on the far side, was a desk twice her height---a desk with a squat body spliced into its cast-iron top.
+There, on the far side, was a desk twice her height—a desk with a squat body spliced into its cast-iron top.
 Four long arms pulled sheets of paper out the slots in the desk's top every time a little bell went *ding!* A beaky face scowled at them, muttered